seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

 ## Getting started

-In order to leverage this library, there are 3 steps.
-You would want to setup your DI, apply the ExecutionContextDependencyInjection attribute, and inject the ExecutionContext as a parameter in your function.
+First off, we would need to expose a HTTP Function to serve your API via GraphQL server.
+There are 3 steps.

 ### Step 1: Setup dependency injection (DI)